niccdias/niccdias.github.io/_pages/about.md

 I love teaching, and I care a lot about my students.
 In Fall 2025, I will teach a seminar at Aarhus University on why millions of Americans voted for Donald Trump.
 I have led seminars on [American politics](https://live-sas-www-polisci.pantheon.sas.upenn.edu/node/8993) and [data science](https://live-sas-www-polisci.pantheon.sas.upenn.edu/node/9007).
 Before pursuing my PhD, I taught journalists how to monitor social media for misinformation, check the authenticity of claims and images, and write effective corrections.
 If you are a former student of mine, please say hello!

-If you want to contact me, send an email to [niccdias@sas.upenn.edu](mailto:niccdias@sas.upenn.edu).
+If you want to contact me, send an email to [niccdias@ps.au.dk](mailto:niccdias@ps.au.dk).
 I would be happy to hear from you.